-The Oxford Tutorial Method (OTM) is a learning methodology that develops inquiry, real-world problem solving and critical thinking through collaborative discussions.
-Established by the University of Oxford, UK, OTM involves small group discussions facilitated by a knowledgeable instructor who teaches learners how to think, not what to think.
+The Reach Tutorial Method (RTM) is a learning methodology that develops inquiry, real-world problem solving and critical thinking through collaborative discussions.
+RTM involves small group discussions facilitated by a knowledgeable instructor who teaches learners how to think, not what to think.
 By using OTM, learners engage critically and curiously with subject content through inquiry, academic discourse, note taking, synthesis, critical thinking, and active listening.
 This course will immerse candidates in the theory and practice of the OTM through weekly tutorials that focus on questioning, discourse, and reflection.
-In particular, the course will hone in on the capacity of OTM to disrupt educational inequities and amplify diverse voices through the centering of lived experience in relation to academic theory.
+In particular, the course will the course will center lived experience in relation to academic theory lived experience in relation to academic theory.
+Duration: 5-weeks